rkaushik29/java-lucene-search-api/README.md

 ### Improvements to the API
 - It is also useful to perhaps change the API to search over more than one index, if multiple indexes are provided to the API.
 This can be done by looping over all index names that the user has provided, creating index readers for each, searching and storing the result in a data structure in each iteration.
 Finally, return the top results from the whole search.
 - The API needs to be hosted on a server eventually, and allow users to upload CIFF and Parquet files to it before performing search via the API.

-### Acknowledgement
-@gijshendriksen for creation of the index converter.